 After paying off the payday fiasco, I still faced my never-ending credit card payments.
 Which NEVER seemed to go down.
-I owed thousands.
+I owed over $12,000!

 Every month, I felt like I was just scraping by.
 It felt like someone had thrown a big weighted tarp over me and was holding me down under it.
 One day I decided, “This is it!
 I’ve had enough.
 I’m going to get rid of this debt.
 I don’t know how.
 But once I do, I’m never going to let this happen again.”

 So I did research and figured out how to patiently pay off my debt.
-Using a few different strategies, it took a few years to chisel myself out of debt.
+Using a few different strategies, it took time to chisel myself out of debt.
 But when I finally saw a ZERO balance on every credit card statement, I was ecstatic: “I’m FREE!!
 All of my money is mine again and I can do whatever I want with it!”